Late Medicaid Appeal: Bradford County Manor v. Pennsylvania Department of Human Services

 Disclaimer: This article has been posted for general information purposes only, and discusses Pennsylvania law.
 You should not act upon the information in this article without first retaining legal counsel.

-The recently decided Commonwealth Court case of Bradford County Manor v.
+The Commonwealth Court case of Bradford County Manor v.
 Pennsylvania Department of Human Services illustrates the importance of timely filing an appeal when Medicaid long-term care benefits have been denied.
 Additionally, this case shows how critical it can be to enter sufficient evidence into the record before the Bureau of Hearing and Appeals in order to support a request for a late appeal, nunc pro tunc.

 The normal deadline for appealing a denial of Medicaid long-term care benefits is 30 days after a notice (Form PA-162) has been issued by the County Assistance Office (CAO), but there are exceptions to this general rule which permit late appeals under certain circumstances.
 In this case, the Commonwealth Court upheld the Bureau of Hearings and Appeals finding that Bradford County Manor’s late appeal was untimely, and found that the grounds for a late appeal, nunc pro tunc, had not been established based on the evidence of record.